Past and Upcoming Events and Ideas

 Highlighted events and future and past happenings.
 Events and Integrities, inspired by Fuller's book Ideas and Integrities

-The new date for the book signing is now August 14th, 2021 at Barnes and Noble, Carbondale, Il.
+The book signing event was August 14th, 2021 at Barnes and Noble, Carbondale, Il.

 Written by Cary O'Dell and Thad Heckman, is a great read about the history and future of The Dome.

 Nashville's Lane Motor Museum sent to Carbondale a replica of Bucky Fuller's Dymaxion car.

 It took Lane eight years to manufacture the Dymaxion replica